emadjshah/resume-builder-2024/README.md

-Resume Builder project website built for project at Vault Tec Security.
+Resume Builder project website was built for the project at Vault-Tec Security in September 2024.

 Project hosted on https://emadjshah.github.io/resume-builder-v1/.